 The shackle is 20 mm at its thickest (14 mm metal and 6 mm carbon)

 It will be impossible to crop with bolt cutters.
-And since it also locks on both sides, it will be impossible to defeat it with a leverage attack, too.
+And since it also locks on both sides, it will be very difficult to defeat it with a leverage attack, too.

 A double locking shackle must be cut twice